-On December 24, 2016, a 72-year-old female passenger was medevaced by USCG (Air Station Savannah helicopter crew) while the ship was approx 80 km (50 ml) east of Savannah (Georgia, USA).
+On December 24, 2016, a 72-year-old female passenger was medevaced by USCG (Air Station Savannah helicopter crew) while the ship was approx 80 km (50 mi) east of Savannah (Georgia, USA).
 The elderly woman was suffering from acute pneumonia and reacting to the medical treatment at the ship’s infirmary.
 She was airlifted and transported via MH-65 Dolphin helicopter to Savannah's Memorial Hospital.

 |08 May 2016||Ship Collision / Allision|

-The investigation report revealed that the ship approached the pier at too steep angle and also too fast.
-The amount of damages caused was estimated at around USD 2,1 million.
+The investigation report revealed that the ship approached the pier at a too steep angle and also too fast.
+The price of damages caused was estimated at around USD 2,1 million.
 The incident report was released in March 2017 by the federal safety agency.
 It found the ship’s staff captain (2nd in command) erred while navigating the vessel.
 He recognized the problem, but his attempt to assume manual control failed.
 Prior to docking, the vessel was assisted by a harbor pilot (aboard) guiding it up the Chesapeake Bay and into Port Baltimore.

-In the cruise company’s statement, the cause for the accident was “possible human error””.
+In the cruise company’s statement, the cause for the accident was “possible human error”.
 The ship’s Captain was faulted for “insufficient oversight during the maneuver”.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).